Acerrimus/blog/content/posts/studentcasestudy.md

 At the moment the best tool in terms of generating drafts seems to be Claude’s Sonnet model.
 Both in terms of the writing quality and user experience when working with text generation.

-Extracting data and meaning from large sources Engineering, if done right, involves absorbing a lot of information and data from a wide range of sources, for me this includes textbooks such as Structures by G.E Gordon and Thinking in Systems by Donnella Meadows, YouTube videos from creators such as Khan Academy, The Engineering Mindset, and CrashCourse, as well as an endless stream of Wikipedia articles.
+## Extracting data and meaning from large sources
+Engineering, if done right, involves absorbing a lot of information and data from a wide range of sources, for me this includes textbooks such as Structures by G.E Gordon and Thinking in Systems by Donnella Meadows, YouTube videos from creators such as Khan Academy, The Engineering Mindset, and CrashCourse, as well as an endless stream of Wikipedia articles.
 But this is very time-consuming, and sometimes we need to quickly extract specific information from a larger context we are mostly familiar with.

 A notion which is quite popular in pedagogy is the forgetting curve, the idea that we lose a fraction of the information retained every set period of time.
 If the notion that we lose around 70% of what we learned in a week is true, the ability to quickly re-expose ourselves to relevant data without having the friction of parsing through an entire book or video to find it should, in theory, help us fight the forgetting curve easier.

-Ebbinghaus Forgetting Curve, Graph from Purdue University
+[ imagine I embeded [This image](https://els.elearningcouncil.com/wp-content/uploads/ebbinghauscurve.jpg) "Ebbinghaus Forgetting Curve, Graph from Purdue University"]

 Google NotebookLLM is the tool I use for this.
 When using it I am often left in awe of how far computer intelligence has come.
 As English mathematician and philosopher Alfred North Whitehead once said: